syncfusion-content/maui-docs/MAUI/Circular-Charts/DataLabels.md

 ![Applying series interior for data label in MAUI chart](DataLabel_images/maui_chart_datalabels_useseriespalette.png)

-## Formatting label context
+## Formatting Label Context

-You can customize the content of the label using [LabelContext]() property.
+The content of the label can be customized using the [LabelContext]() property.
 Following are the two options that are supported now,

 * [Percentage]() - This will show the percentage value of corresponding data point Y value